Palm CoastEast Coast Northern Florida

-On the East Coast of northern Florida and less than 30 minutes between St Augustine and Daytona Beach, you will find one of the best beach towns called Flagler Beach now becoming a top retirement town.
-One of Florida's best kept secrets, this coastal area has 19 miles of unspoiled beaches and oceanfront resort and golf communities hugging the Intracoastal Waterway.
+On the East Coast of northern Florida and less than 30 minutes between St Augustine and Daytona Beach, you will find one of the best retirement cities in Florida.
+One of Florida's best kept secrets, this coastal area has 19 miles of unspoiled beaches, 125 miles of biking and hiking trails, dozens of Palm Coast parks, oceanfront beach resorts and golf communities built by new home builders in Palm Coast hugging the Intracoastal Waterway.
 Nicknamed “the quieter side of Florida,” Palm Coast’s uncrowded, pet friendly beaches are wide and have hard packed sand.
 No homes are built on a good portion of the ocean side of A1A, designated as a Scenic and Historic Coastal Highway.
-Here's a quick look at the Palm Coast home pricing trend over the last two years:

-Reminiscent of South Florida 40 years ago, Flagler Beach still remains one of the best beach towns in Florida.
-You won't find high rise condominiums lining the beaches of Palm Coast Florida.
+With home prices low, Palm Coast is a great place to utilize a reverse mortgage.
+Reminiscent of South Florida 40 years ago, Flagler Beach still remains one of the best beaches.
+You won't find hi-rise condos lining the beaches of Palm Coast Florida.
 Instead, you will find swaying sea oats and weathered wooden stairways inviting you down to the wide hard sandy beaches, ideal for walking miles and miles barefoot.
 Shallow sandbars and pools of water collect along this beautiful beach.
 Fisherman surf fish while dogs catch frisbee's splashing along the shore.
 Spend some time in Flagler Beach and you'll have the chance to experience this coastal charm first hand and observe the quality of life in Palm Coast offers.
 Local's love their beaches, boating on Intracoastal Waterway and enjoy the three-season tropical balmy weather.

 ARTS AND CULTURE